Coronavirus (COVID-19): 8 Practical Tips For Business Owners With Physical Stores

 - Ensure that employees know their roles and responsibilities during the outbreak

 - Set up communication channel so employees can ask questions/report their status

 With movement restricted, and people encouraged to stay at home, F&B businesses are reporting a ~30% increase in food delivery requests.
 During a COVID-19 lockdown (like now), both businesses and Malaysian consumers are going to need food delivery more than ever.

 If you’ve ever wondered if you should hop on the food delivery bandwagon – now’s the time.

 - Get on a food delivery marketplace like GrabFood or Foodpanda (catch is their service fees go as high as 35%)

-- Enable food delivery for your shop with services such as Beep Delivery by StoreHub (service fees as low as 2%)
+- Enable food delivery for your shop with services such as Beep Delivery by StoreHub, which charge a heavily subsidised commission fee

 TIP: Promote your food delivery across all your social media channels, send out an SMS blast to your customers, and update your Google My Business profile to get traffic to your site.